 When to Choose Glides

-Glides are usually made from metal or plastic and are better suited for larger furniture items which only be moved infrequently.
+Glides are usually made from metal or plastic and are better suited for larger furniture items that only be moved infrequently.
 For example, glides are an excellent option for lounge-style seating or heavier pieces.
 Glides allow furniture to be moved easily across surfaces when needed and can be used to help protect flooring from scratches or dents.

 Small Details with a Big Impact

-Understanding the differences, advantages, and typical applications of any furniture are essential to deciding which type of components is most suitable for your office space.
+Understanding the differences, advantages, and typical applications of any furniture is essential to deciding which type of components is most suitable for your office space.
 Making the correct decision between using quality casters and glides on your chairs and other office furniture is a simple, inexpensive solution to maximizing the functionality of any space, while simultaneously protecting the condition and longevity of both your furniture and flooring.

 Do you have questions about buying office furniture?
 We answer our most frequently received furniture questions in our comprehensive Office Furniture Buyer’s Guide!